dengste/org-caldav/README.md

     - Owncloud 8.x and below: https://OWNCLOUD-SERVER-URL/remote.php/caldav/calendars/USERID
     - Google: Set to symbol 'google.
 See below for further documentation.

-* Set `org-caldav-calendar-id` to the calendar-id of your new calendar:
+* Set `org-caldav-calendar-id` to the calendar-id of your new
-    - Own/NextCloud: Usually simply the name of the calendar. **BUT**:
+calendar:
-      You should additionally check the link of the calendar (click on symbol next to calendar name), to make sure the name really is identical there.
-For instance, Owncloud might replace some unsafe characters, change upper to lowercase, etc.
+    - Own/NextCloud: Click on that little symbol next to the calendar name and inspect the link of the calendar; the last element of the shown path is the calendar-id.
+This should *usually* be the same as the name of the calendar, but not necessarily: Owncloud might replace certain characters (upper- to lowercase, for instance), or it might even be entirely different it the calendar was created by another CalDAV application.
     - Google: Click on 'calendar settings' and the id will be shown next to "Calendar Address".
 It is of the form `ID@group.calendar.google.com`.
 Do *not* omit the domain!